adi274903/NLX_Assignment2/docs/Architecture_Document.md

 2. **Reranking with MiniLM**
    A reranking model (based on MiniLM) is employed as a second‑stage filter.
 After initial retrieval (top‑5 from FAISS), each candidate document is reranked by semantic relevance using a MiniLM‑based cross‑encoder.
 The top‑3 passages are re‑ordered and merged according to descending relevance probability.
 This approach improved retrieval precision and contextual grounding without substantially increasing computational cost.

-The enhanced pipeline retains the same overall structure but substitutes the naïve retrieval mechanism with a two‑stage retrieval and window optimization.
+The enhanced pipeline retains the same overall structure but substitutes the naive retrieval mechanism with a two‑stage retrieval and window optimization.
 Configuration files under `config.yaml` allow adjustable parameters (chunk size, top‑k, and reranker thresholds) to sustain reproducibility.

 ***

 ### 6. Evaluation Workflow and Metrics
 Evaluation is executed through the **ARES** framework, providing automated metrics such as *faithfulness*, *context precision*, *context recall*, and *answer helpfulness*.
 The comparison uses three evaluation cohorts:

-- Naïve RAG (top‑1)
+- Naive RAG (top‑1)
-- Naïve RAG (top‑5)
+- Naive RAG (top‑5)
 - Enhanced RAG (reranked + optimized)

 ARES runs over 100 test queries drawn from multiple domains within the Mini Wikipedia dataset.
 Output metrics are aggregated into CSV logs for further analysis.